I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 	if a leaf is part of the branch, tidy the labyrinth for a fresh quest;
 	otherwise remove the branch from play;
-	change the current maze task to the branch; [i.e., no task at all] if the location is not the Hedge Archway, move the player to the Hedge Archway.
+	change the current maze task to the branch; [i.e., no task at all] unless the location is the Hedge Archway, move the player to the Hedge Archway.

 The deepest slaying level is a number that varies.
 Rule for dead body disposal of a monster (called the victim) when the location is a labyrinth room: restore the health of the victim; return the victim to the pack; if the current maze level is greater than the deepest slaying level, change the deepest slaying level to the current maze level; continue the activity.